 All versions of Veracity Learning can run on any operating system.
 The download above includes executables for the most common (Windows, Linux and MacOS).
 Setup and install instructions are identical for each.
 Contact us for builds for other platforms.

 A simple yet powerful Learning Record Store

 Veracity Learning Lite is a powerful yet simple to use xAPI LRS.
 It's free to use for any purpose, including commercial applications.
 It has all the basics you'll need to get started tracking data from xAPI content.

 Advanced analytics, content hosting, multi-user management, improved scalability and more.

 Veracity Learning Enterprise includes additional analytics features, graph and chart export, learner, course, class and lesson management, and content hosting capabilities.
 It also has expanded support for managing large numbers of users and LRSs.
 Contact us for a limited trial version of Veracity Learning Enterprise.

 We're working hard to make Veracity Learning the easiest LRS in the world.
 Our install process is simple as can be - unzip and run.
-You will need to set up the MongoDB database seperately.
+You will need to set up the MongoDB database separately.